 Synesthesia – the crossing and merging of two or more senses, like color and sounds, is an interesting phenomenon.
 Some manifestations are more common or others[1]; these are essentially a breakdown of what would normally be subconscious processing.
 This isn’t that rare; some forms of synesthesia are in ~2% of the population.
 So far 54 different types have been identified.

 Most synesthetic individuals describe this extra information as unhelpful, even if it sounds cool.
-I imagine it might be a little like tripping; it might be hard to go grocery shopping.
+I imagine it might be a little like tripping- but distracting when grocery shopping.
 Studies show it slows reaction times -maybe from needing to sift the extraneous details.
-(People who’ve grown up with this extra detail naturally don’t know they are different until someone points it out to them.)
+(People who’ve grown up with this extra detail naturally don’t know they are different until someone points out they are “slow” or “retarded” (usually said over their heads to a parent.)

-Sometimes those with synesthesia have been described as “slow” or “unintelligent”.
+Sometimes those with synesthesia have been described as “unintelligent”.

 Some refer to it as the “heartbeat” of the earth, but on the NASA website, it’s from an atmospheric summation of all the lightening in the air (apparently the around 2000 storms at any given moment- mostly over Asia, Africa, and South America[2]) that creates the energy of a standing wave, vibrating at the frequency ring(s) relating to multiples of earth’s circumference- 7.8hz.